Panzerschrek/U-00DC-Sprache/source/examples/README.md

 ### About

-This directory contains basic usage examples of some Ü features/constructions.
+This directory contains basic usage examples of some Ü features and standard library functionality.
 Each file is a self-contained example.

 Note that these examples contain only limited set of all Ü features.